How the Legislature Protected Children by Reigning in Texas’ Child Protection Agency

 In criminal law, the death penalty is the gravest sentence that a convict can receive.
 The United States Constitution and numerous statutes create a closely knit weave of protections for criminals that tightly constrain the state’s ability to dish out such severe punishments.
 In a word, securing the death penalty is hard, even for the most heinous crimes one can imagine.

 In civil law, termination of parental rights is the punishment that is colloquially known as the “civil death penalty.”
 For anyone whose relationship with their child has been threatened by the state, this idiom is not even remotely hyperbolic.
 Many people would face jail time or death before losing their child.
-Similarly, children who are removed from their homes routinely spend years or decades of their lives seeking to reunite with their families.
+Similarly, children who are removed from their homes routinely spend years or decades of their life seeking to reunite with their families.

 The numbers on child removals in Texas paint a sobering picture.
 Approximately 225,000 new CPS investigations are launched each year.
-The law requires that CPS make all reasonable efforts possible to avoid the removal of the child and to solve their concerns through some other means.
+The law requires that CPS make all reasonable efforts possible to avoid removal of the child and to solve their concerns through some other means.
 When CPS does remove a child from their home, they are mandated by law to seek reunification of the child with their family as their number one goal.
 Even so, once a child is removed from their family by CPS, they stand only a 35% chance of ever returning home again.
 This means that 65% of children removed by CPS never go home.
 Even for the few children who are reunited with their families, it will be, on average, after more than 14 months of separation.

 * Note: Data retrieved from the DFPS Databook.
 Family Reunification describes the exiting of the child from the CPS system and the child’s return to their home.
 Data from DFPS over the last few years shows that only 30-35% of children are ever reunified with their family.